gurnec/btcrecover/TUTORIAL.md

 #### CPU ####

 By default, *btcrecover* tries to use as much CPU time as is available and spare.
-You can use the `--threads` option to decrease the number of threads if you'd like to decrease CPU usage.
-Under some circumstances, increasing the `--threads` option a little may improve search performance (usually only with MultiBit or Electrum).
+You can use the `--threads` option to decrease the number of worker threads (which defaults to the number of logical processors in your system) if you'd like to decrease CPU usage (but also the guess rate).

+With MultiBit or Electrum wallets, *btcrecover* may not be able to effeciently use more than four or five CPU cores, sometimes even less depending on the contents of the tokenlist and the chosen typos.
+Specifying the `--no-dupchecks` option may help improve CPU usage and therefore the password guess rate in many cases with these two wallet types, and using slightly fewer or slightly greater `--threads` might also help.
+The only way to find out is to experiment.

 *btcrecover* places itself in the lowest CPU priority class to minimize disruption to your PC while searching (but for Windows, it can only do this if you've installed the optional pywin32).